DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "It is not like I'm not aware of it.
 With such weird aura to it.
-But I think it was something left behind by foreign gods and demons long ago."
+But I think it was something left behind by sidhes and demons long ago."

 "No, that's..."